-Congratulations on your decision to seek elective office as a Minneapolis City Council Member.
-My name is Katie Smith and I have the privilege of serving as the Director of Elections & Voter Services for the City of Minneapolis.
+Congratulations on your decision to seek elective office in the City of Minneapolis.
+My name is Katie Smith, and I have the privilege of serving as the Director of Elections & Voter Services for the City of Minneapolis.

 Elections & Voter Services is dedicated to serving the citizens of Minneapolis by administering the election process with integrity and by promoting voter participation.
 Our actions are centered on a strong commitment to ensure all qualified voters have free, impartial, and equitable access to the ballot box.
 We believe that candidates for local office and elected officials play an equally important role in this process.